 What Michelin Says: "When the definitive history of New York City's dining scene is written, Le Bernardin will have a chapter all to itself."

 The Rating: "Excellent cooking, worth a detour" notes the Michelin guide of the two-star rating.
-Currently, there are 11 restaurants with two Michelin stars in New York City.
+As of 2019, there are 15 restaurants with two Michelin stars in New York City.

 Aquavit: One of two outstanding Scandinavian-inspired two-star restaurants in NYC, midtown's Aquavit serves tasting menus and prix fixe menus in a Nordic setting.